Force-sensing resistor: History

 The technology of force-sensing resistors was invented and patented in 1977 by Franklin Eventoff.
-In 1985 Eventoff founded Interlink Electronics, a company based on his force-sensing-resistor (FSR).
-In 1987, Eventoff was the recipient of the prestigious international IR 100 award for the development of the FSR.
-In 2001 Eventoff founded a new company, Sensitronics, that he currently runs.
+In 1985, Eventoff founded Interlink Electronics, a company based on his force-sensing-resistor (FSR).
+In 1987, Eventoff received the prestigious International IR 100 award for developing the FSR.
+In 2001, Eventoff founded a new company, Sensitronics, that he currently runs.

 Properties

-Force-sensing resistors consist of a conductive polymer, which changes resistance in a predictable manner following application of force to its surface.
+Force-sensing resistors consist of a conductive polymer, which predictably changes resistance following applying force to its surface.
 They are normally supplied as a polymer sheet or ink that can be applied by screen printing.
-The sensing film consists of both electrically conducting and non-conducting particles suspended in matrix.
-The particles are sub-micrometre sizes, and are formulated to reduce the temperature dependence, improve mechanical properties and increase surface durability.
-Applying a force to the surface of the sensing film causes particles to touch the conducting electrodes, changing the resistance of the film.
-As with all resistive based sensors, force-sensing resistors require a relatively simple interface and can operate satisfactorily in moderately hostile environments.
-Compared to other force sensors, the advantages of FSRs are their size (thickness typically less than 0.5 mm), low cost and good shock resistance.
-A disadvantage is their low precision: measurement results may differ 10% and more.
-Force-sensing capacitors offer superior sensitivity and long term stability, but require more complicated drive electronics.
+The sensing film consists of electrically conducting and non-conducting particles suspended in a matrix.
+The particles are sub-micrometre sizes formulated to reduce temperature dependence, improve mechanical properties and increase surface durability.
+Applying a force to the surface of the sensing film causes particles to touch the conducting electrodes, changing the film's resistance.
+As with all resistive-based sensors, force-sensing resistors require a relatively simple interface and can operate satisfactorily in moderately hostile environments.
+Compared to other force sensors, the advantages of FSRs are their size (thickness typically less than 0.5 mm), low cost, and good shock resistance.
+A disadvantage is their low precision: measurement results may differ by 10% and more.
+Force-sensing capacitors offer superior sensitivity and long-term stability, but require more complicated drive electronics.